Josh4324/Toronet/README.md

 These goals collectively address environmental sustainability, responsible resource management, and climate resilience, contributing to a holistic approach to development.
 <br/>

+## How to Get Funding for ECO4Reward

+Eco4Reward is a social good project, we will rely on getting funding from donors, government and willing indiviuals, that is why we have a call to action on the page for those who are willing to help fund the project.
+We will also sell sorted waste to companies who can use them to make new products, also through our tree planting actions, we can sell carbon credits on the global marketplace.
+</br></br>

 ## Key Features: